Linguistics faculty research

 She has been an invited speaker at Purdue University, Indiana University-Purdue, Dartmouth College, Temple University and Illinois State University.
 She reviews for many journals and presses, including the University of Chicago Press, Rutledge and Communication & Medicine.

 Professor Lara Jones' research interests include the use and valence perception of emojis, the representation of relations and relational roles in conceptual combination and verbal analogy, the influence of individual differences (e.g., creativity) in verbal analogy, the activation of directly and indirectly related concepts (i.e., semantic priming and mediated priming), metaphor comprehension and how narcissism and self-esteem are related to the linguistic content of autobiographical memories.

 Her work has been published in several prestigious journals including the Journal of Memory and Language, Thinking and Reasoning and Memory.
 Professor Jones' most recent paper "Sex differences in emoji use, familiarity and valence" was published in the July 2020 issue of Computers in Human Behavior.

 Sociolinguistics and dialectology

-Professor Walter Edwards is a specialist in sociolinguistics, dialectology, African American Vernacular English, and pidgin and Creole languages.
+Professor Walter Edwards is a specialist in sociolinguistics, dialectology, African American Vernacular English and pidgin and Creole languages.
 His notable publication is the co-edited book Verb-Phrase Patterns in Black English and Creole.
-Professor Edwards is Director of the Humanities Center at Wayne State University.
+Professor Edwards is the former director of the Humanities Center at Wayne State University.